jobovy/galpy/doc/source/index.rst

         <!-- REPL iframe inserted by try-galpy.js -->
       <br/>
       <p style="font-size: small;">(This interactive shell runs using the <a href="https://pyodide.org/en/stable/" target="_blank"><span class="courier-code">pyodide</span></a>
-         Python kernel, a version of Python that runs in your browser. <span class="courier-code">galpy</span> runs in your browser at compiled-C-like speed!)</p>
+         Python kernel, a version of Python that runs in your browser. <span class="courier-code">galpy</span> runs in your browser at compiled-C-like speed!
+Please open an <a href="https://github.com/jobovy/galpy/issues" target="_blank">Issue</a> for any problems that you find with the interactive session.)</p>
       </div>
     </div>